 A student will not be subject to seclusion or restraint unless the student's behavior poses an imminent risk of injury to the student or others.
 However, significant violations of the law, including assaults on students and staff, may be reported to the police.
 As soon as possible after any use of seclusion or restraint, the student's parent or guardian will be informed and provided with a detailed account of the incident, including the circumstances that led to the use of seclusion or restraint.

 SECTION V - TRANSPORTATION

 Bus Transportation to School

 The school provides bus transportation for all students within the P-H-M Corporation boundaries.
-The bus schedule and route information is available by contacting the Transportation Center at (574) 258-9565.
+Our school buses are extensions of our schools and classes.